-In this day in age, a Christian can go to a bookstore and find a mass of resources regarding, “how to study God’s Word”.
-Without a doubt, many of these can provide insight in connection with many things regarding God’s Word, for instance: geography, measurements, cultural characteristics, and the like.
-Yet, these are more study aids and resources about things in the Bible than books on “how to study” the Bible.
-There are books that provide steps to study the Bible, steps designed to provide you, if followed, with an understanding of any given passage.
-There are also systematic theology books that compartmentalize doctrines for you.
-Commentaries are also a main source for many as they study God’s Word.
-The question becomes with all these “how to’s” and resources to understanding the scriptures, is this how God tells you to study HIS WORD?
+In this day in age, a Christian can go to a bookstore and find a mass of resources on “How to Study God’s Word”.
+Without a doubt, these resources can provide insight regarding: geography, measurements, cultural characteristics, and the like.
+Yet, these are more study aids and resources about things in the Bible rather than books on “how to study” the Bible.
+There are books that provide steps to study the Bible, steps designed to provide you with an understanding of any given passage.
+There are also books of systematic theology that compartmentalize doctrines for you.
+For many commentaries are also sources for the studying of God’s Word.
+The question becomes, with all these resources to aid in understanding the scriptures, how does God tell you to study His Word?

 The right division of God’s Word recognizes God’s two-fold plan and purpose through the ages or time.
-This two-fold plan and purpose is broken into three separate time periods or what God through Paul calls – “time past”, “but now”, and “the ages to come”.
+This two-fold plan and purpose is broken into three separate time periods or what God through Paul calls – “time past”, “but now”, and “to come”.
 God’s two-fold plan and purpose involves two entities of His workmanship: 1) True Israel (believing Israel), and 2) The Body of Christ.
-These are two different, separate, and unique entities of God that He planned to not only create, but utilize for His plan and purpose of His universe.
+These are two different, separate, and unique entities of God that He planned to not only create, but utilize for His plan and purpose for His creation, in heaven and on earth.
 In “time past”, God formed and Fathered the nation of Israel into existence starting in Genesis 12 with Abram.
-The majority of space to follow, in the Bible, is given to His program with His nation Israel – Genesis-Acts 7.
-God communicated at this time through prophecy, or, what He made known through the mouth of all His holy prophets “since the world began.”
-(Acts 3:21) However, in Acts 9 God did something unexpected and un-prophesied; He put on hold His prophesied program, raised up a brand new apostle, the apostle Paul, ushered in this dispensation of grace in which we live, and committed to Paul “the mystery of Christ”, that which God kept secret since the world began (Eph.
+The majority of space to follow, in the Bible, is given to His program with His nation Israel, that is, Genesis 12-Acts 8.
+God communicated at this time through prophecy, or what He made known through the mouth of all His holy prophets “since the world began” (Acts 3:21).
+However, in Acts 9 God did something unexpected and un-prophesied; He put on hold His prophesied program, raised up a brand new apostle, the apostle Paul, ushered in this dispensation of grace in which we live, and committed to Paul “the mystery of Christ”, that which God kept secret since the world began (Eph.
 3:1-12), as well as, all the instructions, commandments, and information we need to understand today.
 This Dispensation of Grace started with Paul (Acts 9; 1 Tim.
 1:15-16) and will end with the rapture of the body of Christ (1 Cor.
 15:51ff; 1 The.
 4:13-18).
 The time in which we live is referenced by Paul as “but now”.
-The information is not of a prophetic nature; therefore, you cannot understand what Paul was given by the information contained in Genesis-Acts 7, because it was a “mystery” and “unsearchable”.
+The information is not of a prophetic nature; therefore, you cannot understand what Paul was given by the information contained in Genesis 12-Acts 8, because it was a “mystery” and “unsearchable”.
 Paul was given “the mystery of Christ”, that which God hid in Himself since the beginning of the world (Rom.
 16:25; Eph.
 3:1-12).
-After the rapture of the body of Christ God will resume His prophetic program with Israel and fulfill all His plans, promises, and covenants with her and the world through the believing remnant of Israel, as they pertain to them (Roman 9:1-4).
-This time period Paul references as “to come” or “the ages to come”.
-The context and information used at this time is found after Paul’s epistles in Hebrews-Revelation.
-This time includes the tribulation and great tribulation periods, the millennial kingdom, and great white throne judgment.
-Lastly, “the ages to come” also involves “the mystery of His will” or “the dispensation of times” (Eph.
+After the rapture of the body of Christ God will resume His prophetic program with Israel and fulfill all that pertains to her (Romans 9:1-4) His plans, promises, and covenants with her and the world through her.
+This time period Paul refers to as “to come” or “the ages to come”.
+The context and information used at this time is found after Paul’s epistles in Hebrews-Revelation, as well as, all the unfulfilled prophecy in the law, psalms, and prophets.
+This time includes the time of Jacob’s trouble, the 70th week of Daniel, the beginning of sorrows, and great tribulation, as well as, the millennial kingdom, and great white throne judgment.
+Lastly, “the ages to come” also involves “the mystery of His will” or “the dispensation of the fulness of times” (Eph.
 1:9-10) which will take place after the great white throne judgment where He will “gather together in one all things in Christ, both which are in heaven, and which are on earth; even in Him” (Eph.
-1:10); in other words, God will gather: the world through Israel on this earth with that of the body of Christ in the heavenly places, together under the imperial headship of the Lord Jesus Christ.
-God will have thus “…having made peace through the blood of His cross, by Him to reconcile all things unto Himself; by Him, I say, whether they be things in earth, or things in heaven.”
+1:10); in other words, God will gather the world through Israel on this earth with the body of Christ in the heavenly places, together under the imperial headship of the Lord Jesus Christ.
+God will “…having made peace through the blood of His cross, by Him to reconcile all things unto Himself; by Him, I say, whether they be things in earth, or things in heaven.”
 (Col. 1:20)

 Josh Strelecki, Pastor-Teacher